dperuo/wws/_posts/2013-08-05-important.md

 ### Referrals
 If you refer someone to us and they buy training sessions, you will receive a complementary massage with our favorite massage therapist.
 She's awesome; you'll like her!

+### Next Step
+Working with us means that you've read this page carefully and understand what it says.
+If you have any questions, please contact us.

 *Current as of {{ page.date | date_to_long_string }}.*